 2) When you start to notice a bunch of bubbles around the rim of the sauce pan add the vinegar or lemon juice and stir it around.
 The mixture should separate pretty quickly into curds and whey.
 If it doesn’t just add a little more vinegar or lemon juice until it does.
 The curds are the solid looking things and the whey is the liquid.

 3) Get a strainer (cover it in paper towels or cheese cloth if you want to keep the curds and make it into cheese).
 Separate the curds from the whey.
 Let the whey cool down in the fridge for a while and then add any ingredients.
-Some suggestions for flavoring: Nutmeg, cinnamon, honey, chocolate… just test it out and see what works for you.
+Some suggestions for flavoring: Nutmeg, cinnamon, honey, chocolate are great options.
+Just test it out and see what works for you.
 The taste might be different for some people if it is, just dilute it with something else like water, or juice.

-This is the same stuff you’ll buy in the store except it’s not dehydrated and probably won’t have any weird additives that’ll give you a gorilla back.
+This is the same stuff you will buy in the store except it is not dehydrated and probably won’t have any weird additives that will give you a gorilla back.
 Enjoy!

 Considering the growing rate of cheese production and the ever-tightening constraints in the disposal of processing plant effluents, the problem of what to do with whey is one of major proportions.
 Whey comprises about 5% lactose, 2% other milk components and 93% water.”